Back to Blog

 Getting to Viejas Arena: Complete Transport Guide

-Walking: If you are staying in the immediate vicinity of SDSU or certain nearby neighborhoods, walking to Viejas Arena is an option.
-However, San Diego is a sprawling city, and walking from the city center or more distant neighborhoods is not practical.
+Walking: If you are staying in the immediate vicinity of San Diego State University or certain nearby neighborhoods, walking to Viejas Arena might be feasible.
+The arena is located within the campus grounds, so pedestrian access is well-integrated.

 Food, Drink & Local Recommendations